 Rhodes University subscribes to the founding principles of the constitution of the Republic of South Africa.
-The University, in line with the Higher Education Act 101 (1997 as amended), embraces the principles of and promotes cooperative governance at all levels and in all its committees.
+The University, in line with the Higher Education Act 101 (1997 as amended), embraces and promotes the principles of cooperative governance at all levels and in all its committees.
 In the spirit of cooperative compliance, Rhodes University has also adopted the King IV principles.
-The University works cooperatively with government and with constituencies of civil society as well as within the Institution.
-In this regard, the National Commission on Higher Education (NCHE) proposed model of cooperative governance is supported and applied by Rhodes University: there is a shared power, accountability, and responsibility from all participants within the Institution.
-The model of cooperative governance includes the responsibility of Council, as provided for by the NCHE.
-Cooperative governance at Rhodes University respects the spirit of the Higher Education White Paper 3 of 1997 (A Programme for the Transformation of Higher Education): this not only assumes a co-operative relationship between the State and the University, but also recognises that institutional autonomy is to be exercised in tandem with public accountability.
+The University works cooperatively with government and with constituencies of civil society as well as those within the Institution.

+In this regard, the National Commission on Higher Education's proposed model of cooperative governance is supported and applied by Rhodes University.
+There is shared power, accountability, and responsibility from all participants within the Institution.
+The model of cooperative governance includes the responsibility of Council, as provided for by the National Commission on Higher Education.
+Cooperative governance at Rhodes University respects the spirit of the Higher Education White Paper 3 of 1997 (A Programme for the Transformation of Higher Education): this not only assumes a cooperative relationship between the State and the University, but also recognises that institutional autonomy is to be exercised in tandem with public accountability.